Boats cruise along the river next to Phong Nha town. Photo by Christian Berg

 TIP: Don’t be scared to get your feet wet!
 The best hiking and cycling routes pass through rivers and streams -- bring appropriate footwear.

 Phong Nha is a fantastic place to soak up the beauty of Vietnam’s countryside.
-The town has a handful of accommodation options to choose from, including easy-going hostels and homestays along the river, and even one upscale resort.
+The best option for nature lovers is booking a boutique homestay, farmstay or villa in the rice fields — just outside of the town.
+Here you’ll be immersed in rural life and wake up to beautiful views each morning.
+Phong Nha town also has a handful of accommodation options to choose from, including easy-going hostels and humble riverside guest houses.

 TIP: For a real farm-to-table culinary experience, take a bumpy ride or scenic boat trip to The Pub with Cold Beer – a Phong Nha attraction in itself.